tinitiateprime/python/python-object-oriented-programming/oop-inheritance/oop_inheritance.md

 # Calling the methods
 supObject.func1()
 supObject.func2()

-# Output: This is a message from  Parent1
+# OUTPUT: This is a message from  Parent1
 #         100
 #         999
 #         This is a message from Child1.func1